-Inside our free Mount St. Helens forest learning center, you’ll feel like you’re walking through a forest moments before the eruption of Mount St. Helens.
-The sights, sounds and "feel” of the forest — yes, the floor even feels spongy — set the stage for one of the most powerful volcanic blasts in North America.
+Inside our free Mount St. Helens Forest Learning Center, you’ll feel like you’re walking through a forest moments before the eruption.
+The sights, sounds and feel of the forest — yes, the floor even feels spongy — set the stage for one of the most powerful volcanic blasts in North America.

 FEATURES AND AMENITIES

 The learning center sits on a bluff above the Toutle River with breathtaking views of Mount St. Helens, debris flows and elk herds in the valley below.
-A one-mile hike, including a paved ¼-mile interpretive loop, wends through a forest replanted after the eruption.
-Picnic tables, a gift shop and a volcano-themed play area for young children make this an excellent stop for all ages.
+A 1-mile hike, including a paved quarter-mile interpretive loop, wends through a forest replanted after the eruption.
+Picnic tables, a gift shop and a volcano-themed slide for young children make this an excellent stop for all ages.

 OUR FORESTRY STORY

 The trees we planted at Mount St. Helens continue to grow — and so does the story of renewable, sustainable forests.
-The forest learning center illustrates how we manage forests today to ensure we’ll have forests forever.
+The learning center illustrates how we manage forests today to ensure we will have forests forever.